-As prior investment losses continue to be recognized, political subdivisions may experience future contribution rates that are difficult to sustain for some entities.
+As gains and losses accumulate over time, political subdivisions may experience fluctuations in future contribution rates.
 In order to reduce contribution volatility, it is recommended that sponsors be permitted to reset the amortization period upon which payments are based to a new schedule in accordance with the funding policy adopted by the TCRS Board of Trustees.